Astronautical Engineering (ASTE)

 The Department of Astronautical Engineering is at the center of exciting and innovative research in spacecraft and space exploration, from basic science to new ways of designing and integrating spacecraft.
 ASTE operates world-class research facilities such as the Collaborative High Altitude Flow Facility (CHAFF) space simulation chamber, a six-meter cryogenically cooled chamber capable of testing propulsion systems in high vacuum.

 Astronautical engineering students can engage in research under faculty guidance as early as freshman year.
 In addition, ASTE has several ongoing hands on student projects.
 The Microsatellite Project designs and builds CubeSats, small spacecraft approximately the size of a loaf of bread.
 The Rocket Propulsion Laboratory designs and builds solid-fueled rockets.
-Its goal is to be the first student group ever to send a rocket to 100 km altitude.
+It recently achieved its founding goal to be the first student group ever to send a rocket into space.
 The Lunar Lander group builds subscale models of landing craft.
 These use jet engines for primary thrust and auxiliary thrusters for altitude and sideways motion.
 The goal is to demonstrate fully autonomous liftoff, travel, and landing.

 We have a balance of programs - theoretical, computational, and experimental – which exemplify the Viterbi School’s approach to intensive and collaborative research.